Painting an authentic sound with a two-time Grammy winner

 Directing the waves of a mix

-We’re diving straight in with looking into how the FX Collection 2 plugins were used in the production process and the final mix.
+We’re diving straight in with looking into how the FX collection plugins were used in the production process and the final mix.

 The Wurlitzer was recorded with one mic, tingling the ears with a slight tremble.
-With the MEMORY BRIGADE Delay, Nahuel added ‘width’ and ‘blurriness’ to it.
+With the Delay BRIGADE, Nahuel added ‘width’ and ‘blurriness’ to it.
 ‘It’s like a short delay that adds a bit of motion to it.’
 He says it’s something he added early on to have a ‘textural’ dimension to the instrument.

-The FX Collection 2 plugins with expandable areas are Nahuel’s favorite, especially the one with an LFO incorporated in it.
+The FX collection plugins with expandable areas are Nahuel’s favorite, especially the one with an LFO incorporated in it.
 He manipulates the feedback to play with the number of repeats of delay as the melody progresses.